Hajjoura/MeanStack-RNOK7/README.md

-# MeanStack-RNOK7
+# MeanStack-RNOK7- Barbech
-Job search engine by RNOK7 from ESPRIT Twin1&2
+Barbech is a job search engine for job seekers created by RNOK7 from ESPRIT Twin1&2